Call (310) 205-9368

 For Strength Training

-The trifecta of protein, carbs, and fats is necessary for strength training.
-Choose easily digestible sources like cottage cheese, tuna and crackers, or smoothies.
+The trifecta of protein, carbs, and fats in addition to micronutrient supplements is necessary for strength training.
+Choose easily digestible sources for your meal plan like cottage cheese, tuna, and crackers, or smoothies.
 Experts recommend consuming BCAAs (Branched-Chain Amino Acid supplements) during strength workouts as they are considered the building blocks of muscle protein.

 For Recovery Days